 There is something to be said of the pleasure of tech and tech stuff.
-I’m not talking about anything to do with sex if that’s where you’re head is at.
+I’m not talking about anything to do with sex if that’s where you’re head is.
 I’m talking about getting and setting up new hardware, new virtual servers and more on those lines.

 The last week I’ve been setting up my own small server farm via Linode.
 I’ve set up a nice hosting facility with them now.
-So from now on all my mail, web and development environment will be hosted on those servers.
+So from now on, all my mail, web and development environments will be hosted on those servers.

 Fast, more responsive